nautes-labs/website/src/en/guide/user-guide/deployment-runtime.md

         ],
         "manifest_source": {
             # The source coderepo of the deployment runtime
-            "code_repo": $coderepo_name,
+            "code_repo": $coderepo-name,
             # The revision or branch of the source coderepo
-            "target_revision": $coderepo_target_revision,
+            "target_revision": $coderepo-target-revision,
-             # The relative path of the source coderepo
+            # The revision or branch of the source coderepo
-            "path": $coderepo_path
+            "path": $coderepo-path
         },
         # The target environment of the deployment runtime
         "destination": $destination